Terry Kurgan is an artist and a writer based in Johannesburg. She makes work about photography.

 Kurgan received her BAFA from the California School of Arts in San Francisco, her MFA from the Michaelis School of Fine Art, University of Cape Town, and her MA in Creative Writing from Wits University in Johannesburg.

-While she has always written and published in parallel to her body of visual arts work, she has more recently turned to creative non-fiction as her primary medium; writing with photography—to uncover haunting family histories that have been passed down through several generations.
+While she has always written and published in parallel to her body of visual arts work, she has more recently turned to making artist’s books, and writing creative nonfiction; writing with photography—to critique what was or was not permitted into the historical record, and by whom.

-Terry’s first book of creative non-fiction Everyone is Present was shortlisted for the Photo Arles Book Prize (France, 2019), selected as Finalist for the National Jewish Book Awards (USA, 2019), and won South Africa’s premier non-fiction literary prize, the Sunday Times Alan Paton Award (2019).
+Terry’s first artist’s book Everyone is Present was recognised in both visual arts and literary contexts.
+It was shortlisted for the Photo Arles Book Prize (France, 2019), selected as Finalist for the National Jewish Book Awards (USA, 2019), and won South Africa’s premier non-fiction literary prize, the Sunday Times Alan Paton Award (2019).

 She was a 2023 Bogliasco Foundation Literature Fellow, a 2018 Ampersand Foundation Visual Arts Fellow, and the recipient of several visual art honours, which include the 2000 FNB Vita Art Prize and the inaugural 2012 Mbokoda Photography Award.
 Her multimedia Hotel Yeoville project (2008-2012)—a participatory public art experiment—was shortlisted for the 2012 International Award for Public Art (IAPA).